StreetSupport/gmhan/content/_index.md

 img: /assets/uploads/gmhan-header3.jpeg
 tagline: >-
-  The Greater Manchester Homeless Action Network (GMHAN) brings together everyone in Greater Manchester working to end homelessness:
+  The Greater Manchester Homeless Action Network (GMHAN) brings together everyone across Greater Manchester working to end homelessness:

   People with personal insights into homelessness, people from the frontline organisations, public sector officers, and anyone working to find more effective solutions to the homelessness crisis.
 ctaCards:
   cardOne:
     cardLink: /news-and-events